javalin/website/_posts/tutorials/2018-09-02-jetty-session-handling-java.md

 If you want your sessions to be a bit more persistent, and faster, you can use a database.

 ### Persisting to a database
 Programmatically, persisting to a database is not very different from persisting to the file system.
 You need to create a `SessionHandler` with a `SessionCache`, but instead of using a `FileSessionDataStore` you need to use a datastore specific for your database.
 Here is an example using JDBC:

 {% capture java %}
-SessionHandler sqlSessionHandler(String driver, String url) {
+public static SessionHandler sqlSessionHandler(String driver, String url) {
     SessionHandler sessionHandler = new SessionHandler();
     SessionCache sessionCache = new DefaultSessionCache(sessionHandler);
     sessionCache.setSessionDataStore(